top of page

 1907 Sanborn Fire Insurance Map of Danville, Indiana, showing a section of the town, including commercial buildings, a livery, and the Hendricks County Jail.
 The structures are color-coded to indicate building materials: pink for brick and yellow for frame construction.
 An arrow, representing a camera vantage point, points to an empty space directly west of the jail, where the house at 98 West Broadway was once situated

-Sanborn maps are invaluable tools for researching historic properties, offering detailed insights into a building’s location, orientation, materials, and surrounding structures over time.
-In the case of the Moses Keeney house at 98 West Broadway, the maps provided crucial evidence that confirmed the home’s original east-facing orientation before it was rotated to its current position.
-When combined with other sources, such as historic newspapers and photographs, Sanborn maps can help piece together a property's history in ways that might otherwise be impossible.
+In the case of the Moses Keeney house, the maps provided crucial evidence that confirmed the home’s original west-facing orientation before it was rotated to its current position.
+When combined with other sources, such as historic newspapers and photographs, Sanborn maps can help piece together a property's history in more meaningful and detailed ways.

-Copyright © 2025 by Belloni Research Consulting.
+Copyright © 2026 by Belloni Research Consulting.

 • Facebook